Indiana Workforce Recovery Virtual Employer Convening (formerly Northwest Indianapolis)

 - Legal guidance for navigating regulations including: ADA, FMLA, and Indiana Substance Use Treatment Law

-- Best practice for effective partnership with regional treatment and recovery supports
+- Best practices for effective partnership with regional treatment and recovery supports

 - Real life examples of success and empathy exercises

-- Printed resources and links to evidence-based ongoing education and content
+- Resources and links to evidence-based ongoing education and content